While the Covid-19 pandemic has brought with it plenty of uncertainty surrounding the holidays, the UK's biggest retailers haven't been discouraged.

 The advert homes in on a feeling we all know, and McDonald's are saying "we get you!" and providing a solution to all those Mums and kids out there feeling the same way: go to McDonald's.

 Tapping into people's emotions is a great way to create a memorable advert.

 What emotions can you stir up with your advertising?

-Finally, just like we're doing now: it's always important to keep one eye on the competition.
+Finally, just like I'm doing now: it's always important to keep one eye on the competition.